 Papers likely to be outside the page range of the Bulletin may instead be submitted to one of the sister journals as follows.

-- Journal of the London Mathematical Society: 18–30 pages
+- Journal of the London Mathematical Society: 18 pages or more

 - Transactions of the London Mathematical Society: a fully open access journal; no page length criteria.

 To estimate the length of your paper you may use the LMS LaTeX class file.
 A dense page in the LMS style typically contains 45 lines of text.